Vuenc/neuron-identifiability/README.md

 ### Organization

-The environment is managed by `pixi`
+The environment is managed by `pixi`.

 `train.py` is the main training script.